-The key in developing a change management strategy is to be specific and make an informed decision when assigning change management responsibilities and resources.
+The key to a team structure is to be specific when assigning change management responsibilities and resources.

-Many times, after a project is introduced and meets resistance, members of the team reflect that "they saw that reaction coming."
+Many times, after a project is introduced and meets resistance, members of the team reflect that they could have anticipated that reaction.
 In creating a strategy for change management, identify where resistance can be expected: